 Here "believe" means to put one's trust in Jesus.
-Alternate translation: "so that you will also put your trust in Jesus" John 19:36 in order to fulfill scripture
+Alternate translation: "so that you will also put your trust in Jesus"

 In this verse and the next there is a stop in the main story.
 John tells us about how these events fulfill what was said in Scripture.